 The ideas of impedance and admittance control of robotic manipulators, \cite{Hogan85,anderson1988hybrid}, found quickly a way and appreciation in motion control for drives and mechatronic systems \cite{ohnishi1994}.
-A unified passivity-based control framework for position, torque and impedance control, which use the full state feedback and a dedicated energy shaping with variable gain strategy was also proposed in \cite{albu2007unified}.
-Another focus on decomposing (correspondingly switching) the control structure led to \emph{hybrid position/force} controllers, the first one proposed (most probably) in \cite{raibert1981}.
-A widely adopted strategy of hybrid force/motion control, which aims at controlling the motion along the unconstrained task directions and force along the constrained task directions, is using a certain decomposition which allows simultaneous control of both the contact force and the end-effector motion in two mutually independent subspaces, see \cite{villani2016force} for details.
-Here, a selection strategy for the stiffness/compliance parameters and the desired and feedback variables must be part of the overall control law and is known to be non-trivial and fundamental to the specification of the control task.
-Although impedance modulation and reconfiguration (corresponding switching) are widely used in hybrid position/force control in robotics, see e.g. \cite{ficuciello2015variable}, equally as in other motion control systems such as hydraulic actuators \cite{pasolli2020hybrid}, the problems of transition and stability of structural switching \cite{liberzon1999} remain among the most relevant.
+A unified passivity-based control framework for position, torque and impedance control, which uses the full state feedback and a dedicated energy shaping with variable gain strategy was also proposed in \cite{albu2007unified}.
+Another focus on decomposing (correspondingly switching) the control structure led to \emph{hybrid position/force} controllers, the first one (most probably) proposed in \cite{raibert1981}.
+A widely adopted strategy of hybrid force/motion control, which aims at controlling the motion along the unconstrained task directions and the force along the constrained task directions, is using a certain decomposition which allows simultaneous control of both the contact force and end-effector motion in two mutually independent subspaces, see \cite{villani2016force} for details.
+Here, a selection strategy for the stiffness/compliance parameters and the desired and feeded back variables must be part of the overall control law and is known to be non-trivial and fundamental for the specification of the control task.
+Although impedance modulation and reconfiguration (correspondingly switching) are widely used in the hybrid position/force control in robotics, see e.g. \cite{ficuciello2015variable}, equally as in other motion control systems such as hydraulic actuators \cite{pasolli2020hybrid}, the problems of transition and stability of the structural switching \cite{liberzon1999} remain among the most relevant.
 It should be emphasized that during a contact transition, both a hybrid position/force control and the process plant itself undergo a structural change.
-For sufficiently damped contact transitions and relatively slow dynamics of some available internal state variable experiencing a threshold value upon the contact, a hysteresis relay-based switching policy can be developed, see e.g. \cite{ruderman2019switching}.
-For combining the robustness property of impedance control in stiff contact with the accuracy of admittance control in soft contact various approaches were proposed in robotics.
-For instance, a predictive instantaneous model impedance control scheme was described in \cite{valency2003}, and continuous switching (with duty cycle as design parameter) between controllers with impedance and admittance causality was provided, also with experiments, in \cite{ott2015hybrid}.
+For sufficiently damped contact transitions and a relatively slow dynamics of an available internal state variable that experiences a threshold value upon contact, a switching strategy based on hysteresis relays can be applied, see e.g. \cite{ruderman2019switching}.
+For combining the robustness property of an impedance control in the stiff contacts with the accuracy of an admittance control in the soft contacts, various approaches were proposed in robotics.
+For instance, a predictive instantaneous model impedance control scheme was described in \cite{valency2003}, and a continuous switching (with duty cycle as design parameter) between the controllers with impedance and admittance causality was provided (also with experiments) in \cite{ott2015hybrid}.